|

 As a lover of history, I can spend entire hours there.
 To really appreciate the site, a guide is recommended to understand why the sanctuary is so important.

-1. I have a preference for An Bang Beach where you can find excellent bars and restaurants like Soul Kitchen for live concerts, as well as the French-run La Plage restaurant.
-You can also eat directly on the beach with the locals from 5 pm onwards.
-A great experience.
+1. I have a preference for An Bang Beach, the expatriates’ beach where you can find excellent bars and restaurants such as Soul Kitchen for concerts, Bikini Bottom Express for burgers, and Deckhouse for chilling.
+It’s a great experience.

-2. Cua Dai Beach has regained its former beauty in 2023 and is currently one of the most beautiful beaches in Hoi An.
-Although I prefer An Bang Beach because there are more interesting restaurants, Cua Dai is an excellent beach that is more local.
+2. Cua Dai Beach regained its former beauty in 2023 and is currently one of the most beautiful beaches in Hoi An.
+Although I prefer An Bang Beach because it has more interesting restaurants, Cua Dai is an excellent beach that is much more local.

-3. Located between Cua Dai and An Bang, Hidden Beach has unfortunately suffered from erosion and is no longer practicable in 2024.
+3. Located between Cua Dai and An Bang, Hidden Beach has unfortunately suffered from erosion and is no longer accessible in 2024.

-4. Situated between An Bang Beach and the Four Seasons Resort The Nam Hai, Ha My Beach, which is still relatively unknown, is a quiet and very local spot.
-Unfortunately, it is not well-maintained, which is a real shame.
-But it remains a hidden gem, and if you’re someone who prefers to avoid crowds, it’s a beach to add to your travel list.
+4. Located between An Bang Beach and the Four Seasons Resort The Nam Hai, Ha My Beach remains relatively unknown and is a quiet, very local spot.
+Unfortunately, it is not well-maintained, which is a pity.
+However, it remains a hidden gem and if you are allergic to crowds, this beach should be on your travel list.

 Leaving Hoi An, the village of Cam Thanh is located just 3km from the city center and is ideal if you want to go for a bike ride.
 The place has developed a bit too much for my taste, but if you leave the main roads and take the small streets, you will find a calm Hoi An.